11 Things You Definitely Didn’t Know About Organ Donation

 Even though anyone can sign up to be an organ donor, it is essential that you discuss organ donation with your family.
 If you pass away and are a willing donor, doctors will approach your family about organ donation to find out whether they support it.
 If you haven't already let your family know that you plan on donating your organs, they may not support the donation going ahead.
 However, if they know and you've discussed it with them beforehand, they are more likely to be fine with it.

 It may seem obvious but you don't need to be related to someone to donate organs to them.
-In fact, sometimes relatives aren't matches for each other and it depends on a variety of factors, for example, your blood type.
-When you're alive, you can choose to donate to people you know or to a stranger, but when you pass away all of the organs you choose to donate will be used to help save the lives of strangers in need.
+This is important to remember in circumstances when a person is considering donating an organ while they are still alive.
+In fact, sometimes relatives aren't matches for each other and it depends on a variety of factors, for example your blood type.
+Essentially, if you choose to be an organ donor now or when you die, your organs could help save the lives of strangers.

 4. Ethnicity matters though.